precice/precice.github.io/pages/docs/configuration/configuration-logging.md

 </log>
 ```

 * The standard preCICE info output, but in a more compact format.
-This can be useful if preCICE works fine and you simply want to focus on your solver's output.
+This can be useful if preCICE works fine and you want to focus on your solver's output.

 ```xml
 <log>